Mario-farouk/Mario-farouk/README.md

-- 👋 Hi, I’m @Mario-farouk
+- 👋 Hi, I’m @Mario-farouk I was graduated from ITI Business intelligence track and top rated in final project I enhanced my  skills in BI in various stages to master all BI Process ETL, Data Processing , Data Visualization and Reporting and all this are approved in  my GitHub account and Novy Pro
-- 👀 I’m interested in Bisiness Intelligence
+- 👀 I’m interested in Business Intelligence
 - 🌱 I’m currently learning Python

 - 📫 How to reach me  on LinkedIn :www.linkedin.com/in/mario-farouk-0b99b3221